 - Steak with mashed potatoes

 Insects are unavoidable in the campsite, but not unmanageable.
-Make sure to bring mosquito coil, medicated creams, and citronella candles.
+Make sure to bring a mosquito coil, medicated creams, and citronella candles.
 These things can make your campsite less hospitable to bugs and insects.
-Also, don’t forget to carry first aid kits alongside for emergency.
+Also, don’t forget to carry first aid kits alongside for emergencies.

 Clothes and Other Hygiene

-- Make sure to keep your campsite neat and clean of food items which may attract animals.
+- Make sure to keep your campsite neat and clean of food items that may attract animals.

-- It is better to hang food in a tree or store in a car.
+- It is better to hang food in a tree or store it in a car.

 - Make sure to wash your hand correctly to avoid being sick.